carbon-language/carbon-lang/mlir/docs/Dialects/LLVM.md

 %3 = llvm.mlir.constant(dense<1.0> : vector<4xf32>) : vector<4xf32>
 ```

-Note that constants use built-in types within the initializer definition: MLIR
+Note that constants list the type twice.
+This is an artifact of the LLVM dialect
-attributes are typed and the attributes used for constants require a built-in
+not using built-in types, which are used for typed MLIR attributes.
+The syntax
-type.
+will be reevaluated after considering composite constants.

 ### Globals